Alfresco/alfresco-ng2-components/docs/upgrade-guide/upgrade39-40.md

 When using new versions of the CLI, you will be asked if you want to opt-in to share your CLI usage data.
 You can also add your own Google Analytics account.
 This lets us make better decisions about which CLI features to prioritize, and measure the impact of our improvements.
 Learn more on angular.io.

 If you use ViewChild or ContentChild, we're updating the way we resolve these queries to give developers more control.
 You must now specify that change detection should run before results are set.
-Example: @ContentChild('foo', {static: false}) foo !: ElementRef;. ng update will update your queries automatically, but it will err on the side of making your queries static for compatibility.
+Example: `@ContentChild('foo', {static: false}) foo !: ElementRef;`. ng update will update your queries automatically, but it will err on the side of making your queries static for compatibility.
 Learn more on angular.io.

 For lazy loaded modules via the router, make sure you are using dynamic imports.
 Importing via string is removed in v9. ng update should take care of this automatically.
 Learn more on angular.io.

 Make sure you are using Node 10.13 or later.

-Run ng update @angular/core@8 @angular/cli@8 in your workspace directory to update to the latest 8.x version of @angular/core and @angular/cli and commit these changes.
+Run `ng update @angular/core@8 @angular/cli@8` in your workspace directory to update to the latest 8.x version of @angular/core and @angular/cli and commit these changes.

-Run ng update @angular/core@9 @angular/cli@9 which should bring you to version 9 of Angular.
+Run `ng update @angular/core@9 @angular/cli@9` which should bring you to version 9 of Angular.

 Your project has now been updated to TypeScript 3.8, read more about new compiler checks and errors that might require you to fix issues in your code in the TypeScript 3.7 or TypeScript 3.8 announcements.